openfoodfacts/openfoodfacts-python/docs/usage.md

 This guide provides information on the methods available within the Open Food Facts Python SDK.

+## API

+The SDK can be used to access Open Food Facts API.

 First, instantiate an API object:

 ```python